kdingle88/evercraft-springboot/README.md

 > As an attacker I want to be able to damage my enemies so that they will die and I will live

-- If attack is successful, other character takes 1 point of damage when hit
+- If attack is successful, other adventurer takes 1 point of damage when hit
 - If a roll is a natural 20 then a critical hit is dealt and the damage is doubled
-- when hit points are 0 or fewer, the character is dead
+- when hit points are 0 or fewer, the adventurer is dead

 #### Feature: Character Has Abilities Scores

-> As a character I want to have several abilities so that I am not identical to other characters except in name
+> As a adventurer I want to have several abilities so that I am not identical to other adventurers except in name

 - Abilities are Strength, Dexterity, Constitution, Wisdom, Intelligence, Charisma
 - Abilities range from 1 to 20 and default to 10